 But what do you do with it all?
 How do you decide what makes it onto your product roadmaps?

-Here are a few of ideas around our roadmapping strategy as well as tactical application of your SmartLists below.
+A few ideas based around our own roadmapping strategy, as well as tactical application of your SmartLists, are listed below.

 1. Find your strategy